danielbush/BeerBot/README.md

   * the Protocol::IRC::IRCMessage a specialised hash representing a prefixed or non-prefixed IRC command
   * the Protocol::IRC.msg creates a PRIVMSG which you can send to the irc server
   * the Protocol::IRC.action creates an action /me-style PRIVMSG
-  * the Protocol::BotMsg.botmsg2irc converts a botmsg to a valid irc string to send to the server
+  * the Protocol::BotMsg.to_irc converts a botmsg to a valid irc string to send to the server
 * IRCConnection < Connection
   * connects to irc
   * does ping/pong, and provides a ready? hook for you to do things